 Baking and Serving

-Bake the bread at 400 degrees for 25 minutes.
+Bake the Cast Iron Cornbread at 400 degrees for 25 minutes.
 Make sure you preheat your oven since it’s really important to retain the heat in the pan from the stovetop.
 Putting the pan in a cold oven would be a big no-no.